pammacdotnet/TypstPaper/paper.typ

 All this content is written in Unicode.
 Typst has embraced this computing standard as a first-class citizen (as can be seen in @fig:mathunicode), making it much more modern and intuitive than traditional typesetting systems.
+// First-class citizen, in my mind, is example where different Unicode characters are used as variable/function names, as it can be more practical sometimes to use native language to improve overall source readability.

 #figure(
   code-grid("unicode math example.typ", left-column: 1.8fr),